nrennie/art-of-viz/README.md

-# The TidyTuesday Cookbook
+# The Art of Visualization with `ggplot2`

-This repository contains the source code for *The TidyTuesday Cookbook*, a book about TidyTuesday data visualisations.
-The online version can be found at [nrennie.rbind.io/ttcookbook](https://nrennie.rbind.io/ttcookbook/).
+This repository contains the source code for *The Art of Visualization with `ggplot2`*, a book about TidyTuesday data visualisations.
+The online version can be found at [nrennie.rbind.io/art-of-viz](https://nrennie.rbind.io/art-of-viz/).